alex-page/alexpage.dev/README.md

 I am working on the [Polaris Design System](https://polaris.shopify.com/) helping solve common problems at scale.

 Previously I was the Lead User Experience Engineer on the [Australian Government Design System](https://designsystem.gov.au).
-I worked in a team to to align 1000+ websites over 200+ organisations.
+I worked in a team to align 1000+ websites over 200+ organisations.